kristian/zbtk/README.md

 ### <a id='zbtk-parse'></a>[`parse.js`](parse.js) Packet Binary Parser

-This tool provides a ZigBee binary packet parser (and encoder) functionality based on the awesome [`binary-parser`](https://github.com/keichi/binary-parser) library by [Keichi Takahashi](https://github.com/keichi).
+This tool provides a ZigBee binary packet parser (and *soon™* some encoder) functionality based on the awesome [`binary-parser`](https://github.com/keichi/binary-parser) library by [Keichi Takahashi](https://github.com/keichi).
 It converts a raw ZigBee packet into a object structure, whilst converting its properties, decrypting the packet if needed and parsing any attributes of the packet.
 The parsing format was inspired by the Wireshark structure.
 The tool supports parsing / encoding encapsulated:

 - ZigBee Encapsulation Protocol (`ZEP`) packets
 - Wireless Personal Area Network (`WPAN`) packets
 - ZigBee Network Layer (`ZBEE_NWK`) packets
-- ZigBee Command (`ZBEE_CMD`) packets
-- ZigBee Network Command (`ZBEE_NWK_CMD`) packets
 - ZigBee Application Support Sub-layer (`ZBEE_APS`) packets
 - ZigBee Cluster Library (`ZBEE_ZCL`) packets
+- ZigBee Device Profile (`ZBEE_ZDP`) packets

 The `parse.js` tool will automatically attempt decrypting encrypted ZigBee packets, in case keys have been pre-configured via the `ZBTK_CRYPTO_PKS` and `ZBTK_CRYPTO_WELL_KNOWN_PKS` environment variables or the [`crypto.js`](#zbtk-crypto) API.
-When parsing encrypted packets, `parse.js` will try to decrypt the packet with any of the provided pre-configured keys and validate the decryption using the decryption signature / message integrity code.
+When parsing encrypted packets, `parse.js` will try to decrypt the packet with any of the provided pre-configured keys and validate the decryption using the decryption signature / message integrity code (MIC).
 In case no keys are pre-configured or no key leads to a successful decryption of the packet the unencrypted data is left in the packet, or in case the `ZBTK_PARSE_FAIL_DECRYPT` environment variable is set, fails the parsing.

 > [!NOTE]
 > As per ZigBee specification parsed binary values / packet contents, such as `Buffer`, are always in little-endian encoding / notation.
 Other tools, such as [`cluster.js`](#zbtk-cluster) or whenever communicating data to an end-user, e.g. during [`cap.js`](#zbtk-cap) packet capture, values are converted into big-endian notation.

 > [!IMPORTANT]
-> Currently the packet parser currently *does not* claim specification completeness!
-Meaning that most parser features have been developed on a "come as you go" basis, not based on the vast ZigBee specification documentation.
+> Currently, the packet parser *does not* claim complete specification compliance!
+Meaning that most parser features have been developed on a 'come as you go' basis, not based on the extensive ZigBee specification documentation.
 Depending on the type / contents of a packet, this may results in parsing / malformed packet errors.
 Parsed data can be easily compared using Wireshark.
 In case of any discrepancy / error, please raise an issue or pull request, including the raw `ZEP` packet content and to compare the parsed results.
 Please note that in case your packet is encrypted with a Network Key, you will need to provide the Network Key to the processor of the ticket, or provide information how to capture a similar packet / reproduce the issue in the local network of the processors network.
 We strongly **do not** recommend sharing your Network Key openly, as it would allow anyone to decrypt your networks traffic.
 Only provide your Network Key to people you trust.

 #### API Usage